PacificBiosciences/paraphase/README.md

 - `--targeted`: If specified, paraphase will not assume depth is uniform across the genome.
 See more information on running targeted data [here](docs/targeted_data.md).
 - `--min-variant-frequency`:  Minimum frequency for a variant to be used for phasing.
 The cutoff for variant-supporting reads is determined by max(5, total_depth * min_frequency).
 Note that total_depth is the combined depth of all paralogs for a paralog group.
 Default is 0.11.
 - `--min-haplotype-frequency`: Minimum frequency of unique supporting reads for a haplotype.
 The cutoff for haplotype-supporting reads is determined by max(4, total_depth * min_frequency).
 Note that total_depth is the combined depth of all paralogs for a paralog group.
 Default is 0.03.
-- `--samtools`: path to samtools.
-If the paths to samtools or minimap2 are not already in the PATH environment variable, they can be provided through the `--samtools` and `--minimap2` parameters.
-- `--minimap2`: path to minimap2

 See [demo](docs/demo.md) for a test run.